mihail911/mihail911.github.io/src/pages/articles/2018-22-10---Transformers-Attention-In-Disguise/index.md

 But first, the TLDR for the paper:
 1) **Transformers demonstrate that recurrence and convolution are not essential for building high-performance natural language models**
 2) **They achieve state-of-the-art machine translation results using a self-attention operation**
-3) **Self-attention is a highly-efficient operation due to its parallelizability and runtime characteristics**
+3) **Attention is a highly-efficient operation due to its parallelizability and runtime characteristics**

 If that sounds exciting, read onward!